konstellation-io/kai-kli/README.md

 ---

-This repo contains a CLI to access, query and manage KRE and KDL.
+This repo contains a CLI to access, query and manage KAI servers.

 ## Frameworks and libraries